GeminiCCCC/SystemDesign/README.md

 ## 13. when designing data streaming system, we will need to keep reducing the request rate.
 From billions of requests from each client, then we pre_aggregate data on each API gateway host for several seconds and then go to Kafka.
 And we can always parition data into different partitions and process each partition of data in parallel, and then aggregate data in memory

-## 14. in queue each message is consumed by one consumer while in topic, each message goes to all the subscribers
+## 14. in queue each message is consumed by one consumer, while in topic each message goes to all the subscribers

 ## 15. how each host talks to other hosts?